Achieve Academic Excellence with Our Verified Work Report Service Read more >

 Order now

-The other argument fronted by the proponents of reconsideration of MLDAs is based on the basic understanding of human nature.
-Most people especially the young, want to undertake forbidden activities, which are considered to be risky.
-Actually, people need critically analyze whether the MDLA actually contributes to decreased consumption of alcohol or overconsumption and abuse.
-The author explains “the ban on underage drinking on our nation’s college campuses is totally ineffective”.
-It is common knowledge that most underage drinking in colleges is quite prevalent, yet the students are barely 21 years of age.
+The other argument fronted by the proponents of reconsidering MLDAs is based on the basic understanding of human nature.
+Most people especially the young, want to undertake forbidden activities, which are considered risky.
+People need to critically analyze whether the MDLA contributes to decreased consumption of alcohol or overconsumption and abuse.
+The author explains, “The ban on underage drinking on our nation’s college campuses is ineffective”.
+It is common knowledge that underage drinking in colleges is quite prevalent, yet the students are barely 21 years of age.
 “The ironic consequence is that campus bingeing seems to have become an unofficially tolerated form of risky behavior”.
-It, thus, follows that if the MLDA was lowered, then underage drinking would lose its appeal and the taboo will no longer be exciting as it is now.
+It, thus, follows that if the MLDA was lowered, then underage drinking would lose its appeal, and the taboo would no longer be as exciting as it is now.

 The author has a very elaborate essay providing the reasons for and against reconsideration of the MLAs in the United States of America.
 I support the author’s idea that young people need to understand that the consequences of irresponsible drinking can be fatal.
 However, it is also important to analyze whether the current laws are bearing any fruits and whether they contribute to the under or overconsumption of alcohol.
 It is crucial to address the problem of underage drinking in a more humanistic and reasonable approach rather than focusing on laws that were enacted years ago and are still expected to have an impact on today’s problems.
-The author has been very articulate in comparing the United Stated with Europe where the MDLA is 18years of age yet the fatalities resulting from underage drinking in very minimal.
+The author has been very articulate in comparing the United States with Europe, where the MDLA is 18 years of age, yet the fatalities resulting from underage drinking in very minimal.
 The United States should follow the example and look for alternative solutions to the problem of underage drinking.
 The alternative solutions should be more realistic and should address the real problems of underage drinking.

 Want an expert to write a paper for you